-The following Graduate Level Learning Outcomes were developed by Tasha Beeds and have been approved by our Aboriginal Education Council and endorsed by Fleming’s Academic Council and Academic Leaders Team.
+The following Graduate Level Learning Outcomes have been developed and approved by the Fleming Indigenous Education Council and endorsed by Fleming’s Academic Council and Academic Leaders Team.

 The graduate of a Fleming College program with Indigenous Perspectives designation has reliably demonstrated the ability to:

 - Analyze the historical and contemporary impacts of colonialism in the student’s chosen field.